gilbertw1/crazy-awesome-scripts/pw/README.md

 #### How it works

 This script works by providing the user a list of all `pass` entries and allowing them to select one.
 It then retrieves the stored password for the selected entry.
-If the stored password entry matches a entry `identifier` stored in a mpw (MasterPassword) config file exactly, then it will prompt the user for their Master Password, which it will then use along with information from the mpw config file to generate a the password which is then added to the clipboard.
+If the stored password entry matches a entry `identifier` stored in a mpw (MasterPassword) config file exactly, then it will prompt the user for their Master Password, which it will then use along with information from the mpw config file to generate a password which is then added to the clipboard.
 If the password retrieved from `pass` did not match an mpw entry then it will be simply added to the clipboard.
 A popup notification, optionally containing the generated master password symbols will be displayed as well.

 Additionally, if a url is provided to the command, `pw` will cache the selected password entry and push that entry to the top of the selection list the next time it's called with a url containing the same base domain.
 This works with multiple entries.

-If run from the command line then `pw` uses fzf to match entries, otherwise it uses `rofi` if run non-interactively.
+If run from the command line then `pw` uses `fzf` to match entries, otherwise it uses `rofi` if run non-interactively.
 Additionally, if a clipster daemon is running the password will be automatically removed from the clipboard after 30 seconds.

 #### Configuration